There can be no reasoning or argument with death. Ultimately there is only acceptance.

 The feeling of loss can be more than you ever imagined.
 You often take love for granted.
 You embrace the warm feeling, and somewhere deep inside you expect that it will always be there, and it will last forever.
 At least it feels that way.
 And then it is wrenched out of your grasp, never to be returned.
 The love may never die, and yet it will never be the same.
 It cannot be.
 Something has changed, and can never be restored to what it once was.
 Life changes all the time, but nothing can manipulate our personal universe with the impact and finality that Death has the ability to minister.
 There is no compromise.
 There can be no concessions.
 There is no justice.
 There is no judgment.
 There is only Death.
 And it is final.

 Life goes on.
 It is rather trite and cliché, and yet true nonetheless.
 What alternative do we possess?
 What can we do, if anything?
 We can totally go to pieces for one.
 And many times we do.
 It is a curious thing.
 Mankind is such an inexorable force, and yet in the blink of an eye, we can be brought to the brink of the abyss, and sometimes beyond it, by the loss of someone we have connected with on a level that other life has not experienced.
 We can become helpless and extremely vulnerable, both physically and mentally.
-For all intents and purpose, we can become non-functional, irrational and even dangerous.
+For all intents and purposes, we can become non-functional, irrational, and even dangerous.

 The mind is a wonderful tool.
 But like all tools, with benefits come liabilities.
 The ability to think in concepts allows great achievement.
 Philosophy allows us to create that which has never existed before.
 It allows us to manipulate our physical environment.
 And our psychological reality as well, sometimes in a positive way but also, unfortunately, at times we construct dangerous and destructive mental environments that promote our fears, our insecurities, and our weaknesses.
 And our griefs.
 I have talked about that place we live that is called ' alone '.
 We go there to deal with our issues when they confront us.
 In the end, there is no one that can do it for us.
 We are given the task to resolve issues, and hopefully to learn from them, and eventually move on with our next steps along our own particular paths.